Database

 Types of databases

-- Relational database — tables, SQL, joins, constraints, and transactions.
+- Relational database — tables, SQL, joins, constraints, transactions, and systems like Postgres.

 - Document database — JSON-like documents grouped into collections.

-- Key-value database — direct lookup by key, usually optimized for speed and simplicity.
+- Key-value database — direct lookup by key, caching, sessions, and systems like Redis.

 - Columnar database — analytical storage optimized for scanning columns across many rows.